 Military Annual Percentage Rate Disclosure

-Federal law provides important protections to active duty members of the Armed Forces and their dependents relating to extensions of consumer credit.
+Federal law provides important protections to active-duty members of the Armed Forces and their dependents relating to extensions of consumer credit.
 In general, the cost of consumer credit to a member of the Armed Forces and his or her dependent may not exceed an annual percentage rate of 36 percent.
-This rate must include, as applicable to the credit transaction or account: The costs associated with credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a Card account).
-To hear this same disclosure and for a general description of your payment obligations for this Card account, call the following toll-free number 1-844-244-6363.
+This rate must include, as applicable to the credit transaction or account: The costs associated with credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a card account).
+To hear this same disclosure and for a general description of your payment obligations for this Account, call the following toll-free number 1-844-244-6363.

 CLAIMS MAY BE ARBITRATED ONLY ON AN INDIVIDUAL BASIS.
 YOU EXPRESSLY WAIVE ANY RIGHT THAT YOU MAY HAVE TO ARBITRATE A CLASS ACTION.
 IF EITHER PARTY CHOOSES TO ARBITRATE A CLAIM, NEITHER PARTY WILL HAVE THE RIGHT TO LITIGATE THAT CLAIM IN COURT OR TO HAVE A JURY TRIAL ON THAT CLAIM, OR TO PARTICIPATE IN A CLASS ACTION OR REPRESENTATIVE ACTION WITH RESPECT TO SUCH CLAIM.